 Center on Halsted complies with Federal regulations surrounding patient privacy and the Health Insurance Portability and Accountability Act (HIPAA).
 Clients who engage in clinical services may rest assured that their private health information is secure.
 Please review Center on Halsted's Privacy Practices that describes how the Center may use and disclose your Protected Health Information (PHI) in accordance with applicable law.
 It also describes your rights regarding how you may gain access to and control your PHI.

-Click here to view our Code of Conduct.
+Click here to view our In-Center Commitments.

 Center on Halsted's deep commitment to supporting the LGBTQ community is reflected in both the mission and vision of the organization.

 Center on Halsted advances community and secures the health and well-being of the LGBTQ people of Chicagoland.